 It’s finally time for my AVS GPS Tracker review.

-Where is it manufactured?
+Where is the AVS GPS tracker manufactured?

 This time it appears that AVS has chosen to do a half arsed re-brand of a Meitrack MVT800.
 Meitrack is a Chinese manufacturer based in Shenzhen.